KSP-RO/RP-1/README.md

   * Number of pads again granularly doubled.

   * Completely redid contract organization and gave agencies new handcrafted logos.

+  * Bumped the value of the geosync contract.

+  * Extended satellite deadlines to at least a year where it was less than a year before.
+Extended some sounding rocket contracts.

 RP-NQB 0.2.1 Changelog: